tensorflow/compression/docs/entropy_bottleneck.md

 which is described in the appendix of the paper (please cite the paper if you use this code for scientific work):

-> J. Ballé, D. Minnen, S. Singh, S. J. Hwang, N. Johnston:
+> "Variational image compression with a scale hyperprior"<br />
-> "Variational image compression with a scale hyperprior"
+> J. Ballé, D. Minnen, S. Singh, S. J. Hwang, N. Johnston<br />
 > https://arxiv.org/abs/1802.01436

 The layer assumes that the input tensor is at least 2D, with a batch dimension